Permutation invariance in last-passage percolation and the distribution of the Busemann process: Proof of Theorem

-Note that there is no $\epsilon$-dependence on the left-hand side, which can also be seen from the joint distribution of the $\wc{\eta}^{p, q, \epsilon}$-weights as follows.
+\begin{rem} Note that there is no $\epsilon$-dependence on the left-hand side, which can also be seen as follows.
 Proposition \ref{P:ThinBuse} and the parameter structure in \eqref{E:55} imply that the marginals of these weights are in fact given by